 The Developmental and Brain Sciences (DBS) program seeks applicants with a record of academic excellence who can present evidence of strong scientific background and training.
 A demonstrated potential for independent research is essential.
 Applicants should demonstrate substantial training in the biological and/or psychological sciences.

 Successful applicants typically have a B.S. degree in Psychology, Biology, or Cognitive Science.
 Students with degrees in other fields (e.g. physical sciences, mathematics, engineering, computer science) and a strong interest in the foundations of neuroscience and behavior may also be considered for admission.
-We especially encourage members of underrepresented populations in neuroscience to apply.

 We adhere to the University-wide graduate admissions requirements, with the following qualifications:

 - We require a minimum of a B.A./B.S. with a B (3.0) average or above in undergraduate and/or graduate-level coursework.

 - While subject-test GRE’s in the applicant’s area of study are not required, the applicant may choose to submit them.
 Applicants can submit their applications before submitting GRE scores, though official GRE scores must be received by the application deadline.

 - We do not accept FCE.
 We accept the TOEFL, the IELTS, or the PTE Academic.
 TOEFL is required for non-native speakers of English

 - With respect to the required Statement of Intent and Interest, in addition to a general statement of your research interests and aptitudes and how they constitute a good match to the DBS program, please be sure to list up to three faculty members you would like to work with, and why; indicate which specialization you would like to pursue (developmental behavioral neuroscience or developmental cognitive neuroscience); list any special honors or awards you have received for academic achievement; detail your relevant research experience (especially your role in the research and any specific contribution toward any resulting publications); touch on your career objectives.